-SCTP is delighted to be delivering the Apprenticeship Support and Knowledge for Schools (ASK) programme across Brighton & Hove, East Sussex and West Sussex.
+SCTP is delighted to be delivering the Apprenticeship Support and Knowledge for Schools and Colleges (ASK) programme across Brighton & Hove, East Sussex and West Sussex.
 The award has been made by charity CXK, who have been granted a three year contract to deliver the programme across the South region.
 Funded by the National Apprenticeship Service, part of the Department for Education, the ASK programme is designed to give schools, colleges and other educational establishments across England free support to develop and transform how their students think about apprenticeships.

-ASK aims to assist schools with their statutory duty to provide impartial careers advice and guidance to young people by providing them with a bespoke package of comprehensive support and information about apprenticeships.
+ASK aims to assist schools and colleges with their statutory duty to provide impartial careers advice and guidance to young people by providing them with a bespoke package of comprehensive support and information about apprenticeships.
 It supports the government objective to improve awareness of apprenticeships; driving growth in applications, supporting progression, and increasing the engagement of young people, parents and teachers.
 Further information about the programme can be seen here.

 - apprenticeship awareness assemblies